Interested in CFD?

 I started with CFD as an undergraduate student in 2011.
 A 6 months university project on the Coanda effect turned into a CFD-focused bachelor thesis (comparing different winglets), which led to studying on the MSc in CFD at Cranfield University.
 In my MSc thesis I developed my first CFD solver from scratch using the lattice Boltzmann method.

-I now focus on developing incompressible algorithms and their implementation into OpenFOAM as well as applied aerodynamics for the aerospace and automotive sector, where I have collaborated with companies such as Rolls Royce, Aston Martin and McLaren in the past.
+I now focus on developing incompressible algorithms, their combinations with machine learning, as well as applied aerodynamics for the aerospace and automotive sector.

-I really hope that the content covered here will be of use to you and I would be thrilled to see you joining our online community through my newsletter.
+I really hope that the content covered here will be of use to you and I would be thrilled to see you joining our CFD community!

 Tom-Robin Teschner